wp-plugins/sz-google/readme.txt

 * `Widget google panoramio`

-**Panoramio Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.
+**Panoramio Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google panoramio in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-panoramio] ......: google panoramio photo widget`